-Therefore, a key variable in the occurrence of an SS in the financial account is the correlation between gross inflows and gross outflows.
-This correlation is likely to be higher the more developed are the financial markets of the recipient countries.
-This is so because financial development is accompanied by the appearance and expansion of institutional investors (pension funds, insurance companies), which are the most likely to hold large foreign assets.
+Therefore, a key variable in the occurrence of an SS in the financial account is the IO correlation coefficient, which is likely to be higher the more developed are the financial markets of the recipient countries.
+This is so because financial development is accompanied by the emergence and expansion of institutional investors (pension funds, mutual funds, asset managers, insurance companies), which are the most likely to hold large foreign assets.
 On the other hand, in countries that have shallow or incipient domestic financial markets usually have undeveloped or non-existent institutional investors.